BreenMS/Developmental-RNA-editing/README.md

 <br />

 # 4. Quantifying RNA hyper-editing sites from STAR unmapped fastq files:
 We used already available software from the [RNA hyper-editing GitHub account](https://github.com/hagitpt/Hyper-editing) to quantify RNA hyper-editing sites based on a STAR unmapped fastq files.
 The method is describe in the original publication, [Genome Biology (2017)](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-017-1315-y).
-We provide a detailed example of how we execute this pipeline providing all code, with minor modifications, at [Ryn Cuddleston's GitHub account](https://github.com/ryncuddleston/RNA-hyper-editing) .  <br />
+We provide a detailed example of how we execute this pipeline [here](https://github.com/ryncuddleston/RNA-hyper-editing) .  <br />

 <br />